mmnavarr/malcosaurus/blog/2020-09-22-initial-blog.md

 ## Hello!

 My name is Malcolm Navarro and this is my personal website.
-I'm 27 years old, I was born in Brazil and I currently live in Texas with my girlfriend and 2 dogs.
+I'm 27 years old, I was born in Brazil and I currently live in Austin, Texas with my girlfriend and 2 dogs.
 Over the next several weeks I'm hoping to share a few blog posts with you spanning across different Software Engineer topics.
 Eventually, I aim to share some coding tutorials and notes that I feel could be beneficial to engineers of all levels.

 <!--truncate-->